Some constructions of Weinstein manifolds with chaotic Reeb dynamics: Applications

-The following theorem gives a criterion to check that a Weinstein manifolds is hyperbolic in terms of the stratified topology of its skeleton.
+The following proposition gives a criterion to check that a Weinstein manifold is big in terms of the stratified topology of its skeleton.

-\thm Let $(X', \l')$ be a Weinstein manifold of dimension $2n$.
-Let $M$ be a closed, connected manifold of dimension $n$ and let $B \sub M$ be a ball.
-Suppose that there exists a smooth embedding $f: \tilde{M}:= M-B \to X'$ which satisfies the following two conditions: \begin{itemize} \item[(i)] $f$ is a smooth embedding into the Lagrangian stratum of $\op{Skel}(X',\l)$; \item[(ii)] the image of $f$ is contained in a closed, exact Lagrangian $K \sub (X',\l)$. \end{itemize} If $M \in \mathscr{E}$, then then $\op{Tw} \mc{W}(X')$ has exponential algebraic growth. \ethm
+\prop Let $(X, \l)$ be a Weinstein manifold of dimension $2n$.
+Let $M$ be a closed, connected manifold of dimension $n$, possibly with boundary.
+Suppose that there exists a smooth embedding $f: M \to X$ which satisfies the following two conditions: \begin{itemize} \item[(i)] the image of $f$ is contained in the (open!)
+Lagrangian stratum of $\op{Skel}(X,\l)$; \item[(ii)] there is an extension \eq